 Most compressors use splash lubrication, which basically means that air compressor oil is constantly being scooped out of an oil reservoir below the piston and splashed on the crankshaft and cylinder walls while the pump is running.
 If the oil contains detergents, any grit or carbon will be suspended in the oil rather than sinking to the bottom of the reservoir, and will then be splashed on the metal components.
 This will cause the pump to wear out faster than normal.

 So we’ve learned that air compressor oil is specially formulated for use in compressors and the last few sections are all about using the right kind of oil for your machine.
 But if you find yourself in a bind and don’t have your usual compressor oil on hand, there are a few alternatives you can use in the meantime.

 However, you use these at your own risk – they are not meant as long-term replacements but only as temporary substitutes when absolutely necessary.
 With long-term use, they may damage or wear out your compressor.
 They may also void your warranty if used at all.

-Before using any of them, it’s also vital to drain your oil reservoir completely.
+Before using any of them, it’s also vital to drain your air compressor oil reservoir completely and then add oil.
 Mixing oils is never good, but mixing any of these substitutes would be even worse for your compressor.
-So if all you need is a top-off, you’re better off buying more of your usual compressor oil.
+So if all you need is a top-off, you’re better off buying more of your usual air compressor oil.

 That said, let’s look at each of these substitutes.
 They are: